-Next, you must select the data values that you want to use to develop the user defined emissions factor.
-After you have obtained the list of individual test data values, highlight the check box next to each data record of interest to select your candidate data set.
+First, a user should obtain all the individual test data values contained in WebFIRE that are related to the emissions process of interest to you by specifying the appropriate search criteria at the emissions factor development page in WebFIRE.
+After you have obtained the list of individual test data values that match your search criteria, you can select the candidate data set containing the values that you want to use to develop the user defined emissions factor by highlighting the check box next to each data record of interest.
 WebFIRE calculates the emissions factor value from this candidate data set using the outlier, BDL, factor derivation and quality assessment tools discussed in Section 5.0.
-At this time, these development tools are not applicable to the emissions factors that are expressed as empirical equations because they contain more than one variable.
+This development tool is not applicable to the emissions factors that are expressed as empirical equations because they contain more than one variable.

-After the user-defined emissions factor has been calculated by WebFIRE, you can generate a report to provide documentation of the emissions factor development (Figure 8-1, Step 6).
-The report provides a summary of the user-defined emissions factor, the number of test data values used to derive the factor, the corresponding SCC for the emissions factor, applicable control devices, the CTR for the factor (see Appendix D) and how well the emissions factor represents air emissions from the process associated with the SCC.
+After WebFIRE calculates the user-defined emissions factor, you can generate a report to provide documentation of the emissions factor development.
+The report provides a summary of the user-defined emissions factor, the test data values used to derive the factor, the corresponding SCC for the emissions factor, applicable control devices, the Composite Test Rating (CTR) for the factor (see Appendix D), and how well the emissions factor represents air emissions from the process associated with the SCC.
 The report also shows the values and supporting information for the individual test data values that were used to derive the emissions factor.
-Because user-defined emissions factors are not retained in the WebFIRE database after they are created, we recommend a report be prepared for any user-defined emissions factor that you develop.
+Because the WebFIRE database will not retain user-defined emissions factors after they are created, we recommend preparing a report for any user-defined emissions factor that you develop.